Chimney Rock National Historic Site: Today

-Chimney Rock was designated a National Historic Site on August 9, 1956, and is a National Park Service affiliated area, maintained and administered by History Nebraska with NPS technical support.
+Chimney Rock was designated a National Historic Site on August 9, 1956, and is a National Park Service (NPS) affiliated area, maintained and administered by History Nebraska with NPS technical support.
 Chimney Rock and Independence Rock further west in Wyoming are two of the prominent features along the Oregon Trail.
-Chimney Rock is located 20 miles southeast of Scotts Bluff National Monument, on Nebraska Highway 92.
+Chimney Rock is located 20 mi southeast of Scotts Bluff National Monument, on Nebraska Highway 92.

 The Ethel and Christopher J. Abbot Visitor Center features museum exhibits and a video about pioneers and the migrations in the West, as well as a gift shop.

 On March 1, 2006, the Nebraska State Quarter was released.
 The quarter features a covered wagon headed west past Chimney Rock, commemorating Nebraska's role in westward migration.